-Trees are priced at $40, with all funds being reinvested into our educational programming at the orchard.
-View Royal residents receive a 25% discount, and community groups are also eligible for significant discounts.
-Payment due on pick up, in cash or cheque.
+Our trees are priced at $60, with all funds being reinvested into our community programming at the orchard.
+View Royal residents receive a 25% discount, and community groups are also eligible for significant discounts, please contact us to discuss details.

 Contact firstname.lastname@example.org or call (250) 383 5800 for more information and to place an order!

 From Oxfordshire, c.1740.
 All-purpose apple for both fresh-eating and cooking.
 Freezes well.
 Large fruit with flushed orange-red skin.
 Flesh pale cream, quite sweet, crisp, nutty, flavor.
 Harvest late Sept to mid Oct, good storage capability.
 Triploid, meaning pollen is sterile and can’t be used as a pollinator for other species.
 Partial tip-bearer.
-Vigorous, slow to bear, often biennial, but crops well.
+Vigorous, slow to bear but crops well.
 Mildew resistant.
-May get scab if rainfall heavy.

 A local heritage variety!
 Likely found by Rex Welland the founder of our community orchard.
 Help us to learn more about this lovely apple by growing it!
 Based on our observations over the past few years, we know it is early ripening, and has a yellow skin.
+Likely similar to Yellow Transparent.
 Well adapted to the region.

 Another local variety likely found by Rex Welland.
 Help us to learn more about this lovely apple by growing it!
 Based on our observations, we know it is early ripening, and has a greenish yellow skin with some russeting.
 It’s a very reliable producer and is well adapted to the region.
 Doesn’t appear to be a good storage variety – eat it fresh from the tree!